milezoom/personal-site/content/posts/develop-env-in-container.md

 ## connect VSCode to container
 To connect vscode to container, use [remote container extension][1].
 Then click remote connection button at bottom left, then select `Attach to Running Container…`.
 A new window will open, and directory `/app` (according to specified `WORKDIR`) will be ready in file explorer.
 And for the integrated terminal, also mapped directly to `/app` directory.

-That’s all, you can start code inside container using go SDK in the container from vscode.
+That's all, you can start code inside container using go SDK in the container from vscode.

 [1]: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers